 - Completion of an officially recognized home-schooling program

 For more information, head here.
-Talk with an Admissions Representative for more information on all Wind Technician program requirements.
+Talk with an Admissions Representative for more information on all wind technician program requirements.

-Wind Technician Course Overview
+Wind Turbine Technician Courses

-Energy Industry Fundamentals and Safety Compliance
+Energy Industry Fundamentals

 This course reviews the history of the power technology industry through present day and the common terminology and definitions used in the industry.
 This introductory class will alert students to the many hazards encountered in the production and use of high- and low-voltage electrical equipment.
 Other topics explored in this class will be related to: